Visiting Madison During COVID-19

 - Forward Dane: Phased Reopening Plan for Dane County

-Madison restaurants are open at 25 percent capacity for indoor dining, and many have expanded or created new outdoor dining spaces as part of a streatery program.
+Madison restaurants are open at 25 percent capacity for indoor dining, and many have added heaters, fire pits, or igloos to continue to offer outdoor dining.
 Additionally, many restaurants are offering family-style meals, picnic kits and other to-go options.

 Visit our restaurants page to discover what individual restaurants are offering and what safety precautions they're taking.